Better the Devil You Know: Steps version

-British pop quintet Steps, known for covering popular dance and pop songs, recorded a version of "Better the Devil You Know" for their sophomore studio album, Steptacular (1999).
-The song was also included on the North American edition (1999) of their debut album, Step One (1998), which featured a mixture of tracks from both Step One and Steptacular.
-Thus, the song was eventually featured as the opening track of Steps' third album, Buzz (2000).
+British pop quintet Steps recorded a version of "Better the Devil You Know" for their sophomore studio album, Steptacular (1999).
+The song was also included on the North American edition (1999) of their debut album, Step One (1998), which featured a mixture of tracks from Step One and Steptacular.
+The song was eventually featured as the opening track of Steps' third album, Buzz (2000).
 "Better the Devil You Know" was released as a double A-side with the song "Say You'll Be Mine" in December 1999, the third release from Steptacular.
-A limited-edition of the single was released as a digipack that included a doubled-sided poster in the sleeve; one side was the group pictured in their dance outfits, and the other side shows the group in their costumes and the different scenes that are shown throughout the music video.
+A limited edition of the single was released as a digipack that included a doubled-sided poster in the sleeve: one side was the group pictured in their dance outfits, and the other shows the group in their costumes and different scenes from the music video.

 The single peaked at No. 4 on the UK Singles Chart.
-Though it did not manage to match the global success of the original version, it did have some success, including reaching No. 21 in Australia and charting in several European markets.
+Though it did not manage to match the global success of the original version, it did have some success, reaching No. 21 in Australia and charting in several European markets.